(Last updated on August 5, 2024.)

 Style

-You can adjust sizes, positions, distances of graphic items relating to measures and notes from Style Dialog.
+You can adjust sizes, positions, and distances of graphic items relating to measures and notes from Style Dialog.

 Style|General opens Style Settings Dialog.
 There are two tabs: Measure and Note.
 Measure tab is for setting values relating to measures and Note tab for values relating to Notes.